 At the end of each shift, clean and disinfect each area systematically with effective detergents and disinfectants.
-All cleaning must be recorded by a suitably trained person.
+All cleaning should be recorded by a suitably trained person.

-As far as reasonably possible, a distance of 2 metres\ and a minimum of 1 metre\ should be maintained between employees.
-Where 2 metres\ is not possible all other measures to protect employees should be in place.
+Where physical distancing is not possible all other measures to protect employees should be in place.